solapi/solapi-python/README.md

 This package is 100% compatible with SOLAPI family services (CoolSMS, Purplebook, etc.).

 Installing
-To use the SDK, simply use npm package manager CLI.
+To use the SDK, simply use pip package manager CLI.
 Type the following into a terminal window.

 ```shell
 pip install solapi